 How To Make Fudgy & Gooey Malteser Brownies

-Rich dark chocolate and cocoa brownies filled with delicious Maltesers; these brownies are not only gooey, tasty and irresistible but they’re also mouth-watering and very easy to make.
-Find out how to make them below!
+Rich chocolate and cocoa brownies filled with delicious Maltesers!
+Not only is this recipe absolutely amazing, but these Malteser brownies are gooey, mouth-watering and easy to make.

-It’s both fudgy and gooey, rich and indulgent; Malteser fans get ready… you’re really going to enjoy this!
+Just like my Malteser tiffin, this dessert tastes so good.
+It’s fudgy, gooey, rich and indulgent; Malteser fans get ready… you’re really going to enjoy this!

-- The Texture: These brownies are ultra-gooey and fudgy, there’s no cakey brownies on this site!
-They’re just so soft yet hold together well.
-When baked the chocolate Maltesers harden like honeycomb and provide a contrasting crunch to this gooey brownie mixture.
+- The Texture: These brownies are ultra-gooey and fudgy; there’s no cakey brownies on this site!

-- Super Quick & Easy: This recipe only needs to bake in the oven for 25 minutes, you can make these in no time.
-You don’t need any special ingredients or equipment, sounds great right?
+- Super Quick & Easy: This recipe bakes in the oven for only 25 minutes and you don’t need any special ingredients or equipment.

-- Rich Flavours: I’m sure you all know by now that I love brownies that’s dark and rich, these brownies aren’t too sweet but has an indulgent and addictive flavour.
+- Rich Flavour: These brownies aren’t too sweet but has an indulgent and rich flavour.

-- Make It For Easter: Every Easter Maltesers brings out their delicious Malteser bunnies, you can add them to this brownie recipe for special occasions like Easter.
+- Make It For Easter: Use Malteser bunnies for special occasions like Easter.

 Watch How To Make Malteser Brownies